Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Experiments

 Table \ref{tab:sc_os_alexnet} shows the side-channel information used to recover all the five convolution layers of Alexnet in the \textit{OS}($10,4$) accelerator.
 The attack needs only a small number of cycle-wise data to be collected.
-For example, the \textit{targeted event} cycle in the second Conv layer is 363, while the total is 2927233 cycles.
-The remainder of the section describes how to recover the second Conv layer of Alexnet using Algorithm~\ref{alg:os_attck_1}.
+For example, the \textit{targeted event} cycle in the first Conv layer is 363, while the total is 2927233 cycles.
+The remainder of the section describes how to recover the first Conv layer of Alexnet using Algorithm~\ref{alg:os_attck_1}.

 The first Conv layer of Alexnet has 96 filters ($K =96$) with parameters $\{R=11, C=3, st=4, pd=0\}$.
 This layer takes an input feature map of size $\{X=227, Y=227, C=3\}$ and outputs a feature map of parameters $\{X'=55, Y'=55, K=96\}$.
 Figure \ref{fig:example_os_alex_conv1_mapping} shows dataflow mapping in the first two cycles: the first ten entries of the first row of the \textit{ofmap} are accumulated in the first row of the PE array.
 Similarly, the subsequent three rows of the \textit{ofmap} are mapped into the next three PE arrays in order.
 The weight reads in consecutive cycles are done to maximize input forwarding.
 For example, the reading of the $W[1,1,5]$ in the second cycle after $W[1,1,1]$ in the first cycle results in only one input read from GB ($I[1,1,41]$) for that PE array.
 Only four input reads from GB in the second cycle for all four PE arrays.